Redwood National and State Parks: Fauna

 The northern spotted owl (Strix occidentalis caurina) is a threatened species known to exist in the parks.

 Various ecosystems exist within the parks—seacoast, river, prairie, and densely forested zones—offering refuge to numerous rare and endangered species.
 About 66 species of land mammals have been documented, including the black bear, coyote, cougar, bobcat, beaver, river otter, and black-tailed deer.
 Roosevelt elk are the most readily observed of the large mammals in the park.
 Successful herds, brought back from the verge of extinction in the region, are now common in park areas.
 Different species of bats, such as the big brown bat, and other smaller mammals including minks, martens, red squirrels, northern flying squirrels, shrews, moles, brush rabbit, gophers, and raccoons live in the parks, although small mammals are infrequently seen.

 Inhabiting or ranging into the park are 28 species that are federally recognized as endangered, threatened, or candidates for protection; about a third of that number can be regularly seen in the parks.
 The bald eagle, which usually nests near a water source, is listed as a state of California endangered species.
-The Chinook salmon—historically an essential food for indigenous residents—northern spotted owl, and Steller's sea lion are a few of the other animal species that are threatened.
+The Chinook salmon—historically an essential food for indigenous residents—northern spotted owl, and Steller sea lion are some of the other animal species that are threatened.
 The tidewater goby is a federally listed endangered species that lives near the Pacific coastline that were extirpated from the parks in 1968 when shoreline alterations affected the water's salinity.
 The candlefish soon followed in the 1970s.
 Sea otters were extirpated in the parks at the turn of the 20th century but river otters remain.
 Also endangered, the marbled murrelet can nest high on redwood branches.

 Along the coastline, California sea lions, Steller sea lions and harbor seals live near the shore and on seastacks, rocky outcroppings forming small islands just off the coast.
 Dolphins and Pacific gray whales are occasionally seen offshore.
 Brown pelicans and three species of cormorants are mainly found on cliffs along the coast and on seastacks, while sandpipers and three species of gulls inhabit the seacoast and inland areas.
 Inland, freshwater-dependent birds such as the common merganser, osprey, red-tailed hawk, herons, and jays are a few of the bird species that have been documented.
 Approximately 280 bird species, or about one third of those found in the US, have been documented within park boundaries.

 Reptiles like four species of sea turtle can be found offshore and sometimes on beaches.
 Amphibians can be found in the parks, which the gopher snake, tailed frog, clouded salamander, and three species of newts call home.
 Well-known detritivores, the banana slug and the yellow-spotted millipede, inhabit the parks.